April in the Garden

 And speaking of this year’s crop, here are a few tips:

-- Soil is ready for planting when it’s not too wet and doesn’t clump.
+- Soil is ready for planting when it is no longer too wet and crumbles easily instead of clumping.

 - Carrots can be started from seed in April.
 Weeding can be a real chore, so here’s a tip: if the carrot seed is planted deep enough, the weeds will germinate in a couple of days before the carrots and can be burned off with a propane torch.
 This is called “flame weeding,” and is tricky but effective.